mdekauwe/FitFarquharModel/README.rst

 Our previous approach (Lin *et al*.
 2013), broke the fitting approach down into a series of steps:

-(i) fitting Jmax, Vcmax and Rd at the measurement temperature, (ii) normalising the data to 25 degrees,
+1. fitting Jmax, Vcmax and Rd at the measurement temperature,
+2. normalising the data to 25 degrees,
-(iii) a series of stats tests to explore differences in the data (not part of the package - but we can help you out if you email one of us), e.g. differences between season, species etc.
+3. a series of stats tests to explore differences in the data (not part of the package - but we can help you out if you email one of us), e.g. differences between season, species etc.
-(iv) finally, based on (iii) fit the model parameters Eaj, Eav, deltaSj and deltaSv.
+4. finally, based on these stats tests, fit the model parameters Eaj, Eav, deltaSj and deltaSv.

 Note in all cases the code has some expectations that the data is supplied in a consistent format, i.e. not the original Licor file.
 This should be easy to work out from the examples files, but feel free to contact one of us.
 Each A-Ci curve should be assigned to a unique curve number and curves measured at the same leaf should have the same leaf number.